 Conference Losses

-In the event a conference falls below the $100,000 profit or loses money, the Board, at the next Board meeting or by phone vote, will determine how debts are to be paid or how percentage distributions shall be made.
+In the event a conference falls below the $120,000 profit level, or loses money, the Board, at the next Board meeting or by phone vote, will determine how debts are to be paid or how percentage distributions shall be made.
 Careful consideration will be given at this time to address hardship on sections highly dependent on conference profit revenue.

 1099 Tax Forms From Vendors